MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### Respond to new data product requests

 Data landing zone ops supports data application teams to create new  data products.
-When a data application teams request assistance, an IT service management solution, for example, an automation logic app, orchestrates the approval or deployment of a new data integration or data products repository.
+When a data application teams request assistance, an IT service management solution, for example, an automation logic app, orchestrates the approval or deployment of a new data application repository.
 Data landing zone ops would be notified of new requests and approve or decline deployments.
-Once approved, a new DevOps project is created, the main template and artifacts are forked, and a new data integration or data product is deployed.
+Once approved, a new DevOps project is created, the main template and artifacts are forked, and a new data application is deployed.

 ### Adhere to the Azure Well-Architected Framework